mmlacak/crochess/docs/source/libcc/organization.rst

 Each link has ownership over any pointer it contains, including the link it points to, and -by extension- the rest of a linked list.

-Linked list is simply a pointer to a first item in that list. :c:`NULL` pointer is equivalent to empty list.
+Linked list is simply a pointer to a first item in that list. :c:data:`NULL` pointer is equivalent to empty list.

 Links have ``Link`` appended to the name, usually of a base entity, and also